bredeespelid/bredeespelid/README.md

 ---

 ## 🌱 **What I’m Learning**
+- Modelling and data optimization
 - Advanced Data Scaling Techniques (Big Data)
 - Python API Integration for AI and Analytics
-- Power BI for Enhanced Visual Reporting

 ---